 Physician-assisted suicide differs from euthanasia, which is defined as the act of assisting people with their death in order to end their suffering, but without the backing of a controlling legal authority.

 The process of reporting applications and deaths varies by state.

-Has had a physician-assisted suicide law on the books since 1997.
+Oregon - Has had a physician-assisted suicide law on the books since 1997.
 Since its enactment, there has been a steady increase in both prescription recipients and the number of deaths.
 According to the 2019 Data Summary, as of February 25, 2020, prescriptions have been written for 2,518 people, and 1,657 patients have died from ingesting the drugs that were legally prescribed to them under the law.

-Washington - According to the 2019 annual report, since 2009 prescriptions have been written for 1,401 people, and there have been 1,364 reported deaths.
+Washington - According to the 2019 annual report, since 2009 prescriptions have been written for 1,668 people, and there have been 1622 reported deaths.

-The US Supreme Court rules that state laws banning physician-assisted suicide do not violate the Constitution in the case Washington v.
+June 1997 - The US Supreme Court rules that state laws banning physician-assisted suicide do not violate the Constitution in the case Washington v.
 Glucksberg.
 The court left the matter of the constitutionality of a right to a physician’s aid in dying to the states.

 October 27, 1997 - Oregon’s Death with Dignity Act becomes law.
 Passed in a 1994 election with 51% of voters in favor, the law was delayed initially because US District Judge Michael Hogan issued an injunction and then ruled it unconstitutional.
 The Ninth Circuit Court of Appeals reversed the ruling and the injunction was lifted when the US Supreme Court referred the matter back to the state in 1997.

 November 1998 - American pathologist and assisted suicide advocate Jack Kevorkian, known as “Dr. Death,” videotapes the death of Thomas Youk, submits it to CBS’s 60 Minutes and it is broadcast on television.
 The airing prompts murder charges against Kevorkian, rather than assisted suicide charges, because Kevorkian injected the drug into Youk, who had Lou Gehrig’s disease.

-March 26, 1999 - Kevorkian is convicted of second degree murder and delivery of a controlled substance.
-He serves eight years of a 10 to 25 year sentence.
+March 26, 1999 - Kevorkian is convicted of second-degree murder and delivery of a controlled substance.
+He serves eight years of a 10 to 25-year sentence.